Juvenile Court

 Resident Services

 The Jail and Detention Center are sight and sound separated, but share several services.
 The county contracts with a private vendor to provide food service for adult inmates and juvenile residents.
-Residents receive breakfast, lunch, dinner and an evening snack.
-The kitchen is staffed in part by jail inmates.
-Juveniles do not take part in any meal preparation or service.
 Detention Center clothing and linens are laundered by jail inmates as well.
 Juveniles' personal clothing is laundered by Detention staff.
 In addition, medical services are provided by a contracted entity, VitalCore Health Strategies.
-They provide on site nurses who are available 7:00 a.m. to 11:00 p.m. weekdays, four hours on Saturdays and Sundays and on call after hours.
+They provide on site nurses who are available 24 hours a day/7 days a week.
 Monday through Friday, an assigned nurse provides time for physicals, sick calls and TB tests.
 A medical doctor makes rounds one day per week or on an as needed basis.
+A psychiatric physician’s assistant provides weekly medication reviews.

-Education is provided by the Light House Academy.
+Education is provided by the Lighthouse Academy.
 Residents are in school 8:25 a.m. to 2:40 p.m. weekdays, year-round.
 The curriculum is designed to improve individual resident competency as well as provide credit when residents return to their home school district.
-The Light House Academy provides five certified teachers (one teacher is special education certified) and one teacher assistant.
+The Academy provides four certified teachers, two para-pros, and one Responsible Thinking Advisor.
 They develop annual goals, new curriculum, and new strategies in working with our high risk population.
-Strong emphasis is on technology and art.
-Both areas provide ample time on computers and time to develop expression through art.
-Upgrades have included a distance learning center and laptop computers for e-learning.
-In 1997, the facility's education program was named runner-up to the best special education program in the state among all programs, including all public schools.

 Library services are available to all residents several times a week.
 The facility works with the Head Librarian of the Loutit Library in Grand Haven for assistance in selecting and purchasing library materials for residents.
 Residents may check out 4 library books at a time and hold them for up to two weeks.